AdguardTeam/KnowledgeBase/docs/general/extensions.md

  * - `TrustedHTML`
  * - `TrustedScript`
  * - `TrustedScriptURL`
- * - or returns back `value` if none of them applicable.
+ * - or returns `value` if none of them is applicable.
  *
  * @param tagName Name of an HTML tag.
  * @param attribute Attribute.
- * @param value Value of attribute that needs to be converted.
+ * @param value Value of an attribute to be converted.
- * @param elementNS Element namespace, if empty defaults to the HTML namespace.
+ * @param elementNS Element namespace.
+If empty, defaults to the HTML namespace.
- * @param attrNS Attribute namespace, if empty defaults to null.
+ * @param attrNS Attribute namespace.
+If empty, defaults to null.
  * @param createArgs Additional arguments to be passed to the function represented by `TrustedTypePolicy`.
  * @returns Converted value.
  */